wp-plugins/easy-bootstrap-shortcodes/README.txt

 Want to implement responsive tabs to your pages, check this [Easy Responsive Tabs](http://wordpress.org/plugins/easy-responsive-tabs/)

-= For best results use with bootstrap 3.0.3 responsive theme =
+= You can use bootstrap styles in your themes without bootstrap based themes using Bootstrap Shortcodes =

 = Features: =